sourcegraph/handbook/content/departments/technical-success/ce/process/tech-win-process.md

 #### Post-Trial (Stages 5-7)

-- CE has completed a v1 draft of the [Post Sales Engagement Sheet](https://docs.google.com/spreadsheets/d/18DjSYXOnALOHYN-zrMhOGUWGFCaXYShqcKt477tj3LU/edit#gid=0)
+- Tag TA leadership for TA assignment
+- Confirm whether IE will be performing the Production Implementation
-- CE has updated the [Technical Design Document](https://docs.google.com/document/d/1vjETRXdUtLSTRrnMAuN6aEbR_Xx0qHacONrnI0zoPyc/) with details about the customer’s production deployment plans
+- CE has updated the [Technical Design Document](https://docs.google.com/document/d/1vjETRXdUtLSTRrnMAuN6aEbR_Xx0qHacONrnI0zoPyc/) with details about the customer’s production deployment plans (unless IE is leading the Production Implementation)
-- Welcome kickoff meeting is scheduled with the customer
+- Introduce TA to the customer

 ### Technical Design Document Creation and Review